How Much Does an LLC Cost in Washington

 BOI Report

-FinCEN doesn't charge any fee for BOI report submissions.
+FinCEN doesn't charge a fee to submit your BOI report.
 But you can pay an LLC service to process it for you and save yourself the hassle:

 LLC Name Reservation